Skip to content

 • Minnesota Tribal Nations

-Please note: counties, municipalities, SWCDs, and WMOs must have a state-approved Water Plan to be eligible.
+Note: counties, municipalities, SWCDs, and WMOs must have a state-approved Water Plan to be eligible.

 Who Are the Partners?